 Back when photographer Gabriela Herman’s mum came out as gay, Gabriela says she didn’t know how to handle it – she was in high school and didn’t know anyone else with LGBT parents, despite going to a liberal school in a liberal town in New England.
-“It was still so uncommon then,” she says over the phone from New York, now 38.
+“It was still so uncommon then,” she says over the phone from New York.
 “I didn't even feel like if I talked to someone about it they would understand.
 My siblings and I were super close, we usually talked about everything, but we didn’t talk about it either.”

 After some therapy sessions, which she found painful and unhelpful, and even a period of cutting off contact from her mum, Gabriela eventually grew to accept her mum’s relationship with another woman, a process aided by embarking on her photo project, titled “The Kids”, in which she travels around America taking portraits of people with gay, bisexual or trans mums and dads.

 When she began the project nine years ago, her only lead was a US non-profit her sister had put her in touch with called COLAGE, who helped people dealing with what she’d been through.
 She went to their meet-up and found for the first time a room full of people who had experiences just like hers.
 “It became so therapeutic for me, because before that I just didn't share my story or talk out loud.
 Through hearing other people do it I became a lot more comfortable, and met this whole community that I didn't even know existed.”